Slack-Pack algorithm for Meir-Moser packing problem: The description of the Slack-Pack algorithm and statement of the main results

 \subsection{The Slack-Pack algorithm}

 This algorithm allows us to perfectly pack both rectangular and square details.
-The input data for the algorithm is $n_0$, i.e., the index of the first detail that has to be packed.
+The input data for the algorithm is~$n_0$, i.e., the index of the first detail that has to be packed.
 Let the symbol $n$ denote the current time moment, and let $\gamma$ stand for the parameter used by the algorithm, $\sqrt{3/2}<\gamma<3/2$.
+We will also use the parameter $N$ to control the size of gaps between packed details.

 \begin{enumerate} \item [Initialization].
-Put $n=n_0$, $N=n_0$, and $\B=\emptyset$.
+Put $n=n_0$, $N=n_0$, and ${\mathcal B}=\emptyset$.
 The $LRP$ coincides with the whole sheet, while $B_{act}$ is undefined.
 Go to Step~\ref{choose-new-active-box}. \item [Consideration of the current active box].
 If $h(B_{act})\geq h(D_n)+1/N^\gamma$, then go to Step~\ref{place-detail}.
 Otherwise go to Step~\ref{choose-new-active-box}. \item [Choice of a new active box].
 Put $N=n$.
-If $\B=\emptyset$, then go to Step~\ref{cut-stripe}.
-Otherwise calculate $B_{max} = \arg\max_{B \in \B} w(B)$.
+If ${\mathcal B}=\emptyset$, then go to Step~\ref{cut-stripe}.
+Otherwise calculate $B_{max} = \arg\max_{B \in {\mathcal B}} w(B)$.
 If $w(B_{max})\geq w(D_n)+1/n^\gamma$, then put $B_{act} = B_{max}$ and go to Step~\ref{place-detail}.
 Otherwise go to Step~\ref{cut-stripe}. \item [Cutting off a stripe].
 Fail, if $w(LRP)<h(D_n)+1/n^\gamma$.
 Otherwise cut from the LRP a stripe with the following sizes: $B_{str}=w(LRP) \times (w(D_n)+1/n^\gamma)$.
 The part that remains after cutting out the stripe becomes a new LRP, namely, $LRP=w(LRP) \times (h(LRP)-(w(D_n)+1/n^\gamma))$.
-Put $B_{act} = B_{str}$, $\B = \B \cup \{ B_{str} \}$ and go to Step~\ref{place-detail}. \item [Packing of the detail].
+Put $B_{act} = B_{str}$, ${\mathcal B} = {\mathcal B} \cup \{ B_{str} \}$ and go to Step~\ref{place-detail}. \item [Packing of the detail].
 Place the detail in the corner of the active box and thus obtain the endpoint and the normal box with the following sizes: $B_{ep}=w(B_{act}) \times (h(B_{act})-h(D_n))$ and $B_{norm}=h(D_n) \times (w(B_{act})-w(D_n))$.
-Put $\B = \B \cup \{ B_{ep}, B_{norm} \} \,\setminus \{ B_{act} \}$, $B_{act} = B_{ep}$, $n=n+1$ and go to Step~\ref{check-current-active-box}. \end{enumerate}
+Put ${\mathcal B} = {\mathcal B} \cup \{ B_{ep}, B_{norm} \} \setminus \{ B_{act} \}$, $B_{act} = B_{ep}$, $n=n+1$ and go to Step~\ref{check-current-active-box}. \end{enumerate}

 Let us describe in detail the main stages of the algorithm operation.
 Initially, when the set of boxes is empty, we can get an active box only by cutting out a stripe.
 Having packed a row of details in it, we get first boxes.
 However, since due to their sizes it is still impossible to use anyone of them as an active box, further details will be packed in new stripes.
 For example, in~Fig.~\ref{fig:5}, the first 6 rows of details are packed in stripes that were cut out from the LRP.